timbeaudet/knowledge_base/software/git.md

 To continue working on the branch, after merging to master, do
 `git checkout feature/name && git rebase master`

+If you forgot that step and committed to the master branch instead; but have not pushed... fix by:
+`git checkout feature/name`
+`git rebase master`                     Bring the new commits to the branch feature/name and master should now match.
+`git checkout master`
+`git log` and find the commit id of the commit BEFORE the one desired.
+Stash anything left in working directory; otherwise lose it??
+`git reset --hard COMMIT_ID`

 Can even create the code edits first:
 	Do code edits, once finished...